Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

 As we age, most patients lose collagen and elastin, develop fine lines, and have volume loss and sun damage.
-This is why the entire face needs to be analyzed, both in terms of sagging skin, the quality and texture of the skin, and volume loss.
+This is why the entire face needs to be analyzed in terms of sagging skin, the quality and texture of the skin, and volume loss.
 There is no single cosmetic procedure that can address all of these factors.
-Dr. Michele Green will determine the best type of filler for you, depending on the area of the face which needs treatment and the degree of your skin laxity.
+Dr. Michele Green will determine the best type of filler for you, depending on the area of the face that needs treatment and the degree of your skin laxity.
 As an internationally renowned expert in the field of cosmetic dermatology with over 25 years of experience, Dr. Green will combine cosmetic injectables, whether it be Botox, Belotero, Juvederm, Restylane, or Sculptra, with the best non-invasive lasers, such as Thermage FLX and Fraxel, to give you the best natural-looking, rejuvenated skin with your desired results.

 What is a liquid facelift?

-A liquid facelift is a non-invasive cosmetic treatment that involves using a combination of cosmetic injectables such as Botox and dermal fillers, such as Juvederm, Restylane, Belotero, and Sculptra, to create a more youthful appearance.
-Using a combination of neurotoxins and dermal filler products, Dr. Green can provide patients with plumper, smoother skin, enhance the appearance of key facial features, and eliminate signs of aging in just a thirty-minute appointment and essentially zero downtime involved.
-The types of fillers that are incorporated into your liquid facelift treatment plan will be dependent on the areas of the face that are to be treated, the signs of aging that are to be addressed, and your desired results.
-Many patients choose to target the appearance of dynamic fine lines and wrinkles and age-related volume loss in different areas of the face including the temples, cheeks, and lips.
+The types of fillers incorporated into your liquid facelift treatment plan will depend on the areas of the face that are to be treated, the signs of aging that are to be addressed, and your desired results.
+Many patients choose to target the appearance of dynamic fine lines and wrinkles and age-related volume loss in different areas of the face, including the temples, cheeks, and lips.
 During your consultation with Dr. Michele Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, you’ll have the opportunity to discuss your specific skin concerns and aesthetic goals so that your liquid facelift caters to your needs.

 How does a liquid facelift work?

 Once your consultation is complete, a topical anesthetic is applied to the areas of injection before your treatment with dermal fillers, Botox, or laser treatment.
 Patients are advised to refrain from aspirin, Motrin, Aleve, vitamins, herbal supplements, or any blood thinner for two weeks before any cosmetic injectables.
 This will avoid any unnecessary bruising or recovery time.
-Immediately after your treatment, ice packs will be applied to the treated areas and Arnica Forte is recommended to minimize any bruising from the dermal fillers.
-Dr. Green typically recommends a follow-up appointment two weeks after your initial liquid facelift, to ascertain if any touch-up is needed.
+Immediately after your treatment, ice packs will be applied to the treated areas, and Arnica Forte is recommended to minimize any bruising from the dermal fillers.
+Dr. Green typically recommends a follow-up appointment two weeks after your initial liquid facelift to ascertain if any touch-up is needed.

 Why do patients prefer a liquid facelift to a surgical facelift?